RphWbr/tools_doc_sphinx/doc/source/userguide.rst

 	sphinx_rtd_theme==0.x.0
 	docutils==0.x
 	autodocsumm==0.x.x
+	six==1.x.0
+	jinja2==3.0.0

 Replace the packages versions by the actual versions you use.
+Regarding **jinja2**, a specific version is required, otherwise ReadTheDocs encounters a bug.
 This file must be updated with any Python package that is required for your package.

 Inside the directory *doc*, create the sub-directory *source*.
 In this sub-directory are stored all the RST files for generating documentation.
 In particular, create the following files (do not forget to replace ``pkg_example`` with the actual name of your package):